Wakhi people: Economy

 The Wakhi are primarily nomadic, depending on their herds of yaks and horses.
 They often have two residences—one for winter and one for summer.
 Their houses are built of stone and sod.

 Cultural preservation

 Activists and researchers have been working to preserve and record the language of the Wakhi people, and have developed Wakhi orthographies using the Arabic, Cyrillic, and Latin scripts.

-In 1990, the Gojali Wakhis of Pakistan established the "Wakhi Tajik Cultural Association", which aimed to preserve, document, and publish their "local culture".
+In 1990, the Gojali Wakhis of Pakistan established the Wakhi Tajik Cultural Association to preserve, document, and publish their local culture.
 The association introduced a script that was applied into linguistic and literary textbooks, and organized cultural festivals.
 Radio Pakistan's Radio Gilgit also aired a daily Wakhi-language program named Bam-e Dunya ("Roof of the World").